 The Writing Center assists with all writing projects, including multimedia projects, at any stage of development.
-Our services are free and available to anyone in the University of Iowa community.
-Our job is to help you become a better writer, reader and critical thinker.
+Their services are free and available to anyone in the University of Iowa community.
+Their job is to help you become a better writer, reader and critical thinker.

 Employment and Internships Resources